JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 </ListItem>
 ~~~

 That's it!
-The index page now will show a list of 15 person:
+The index page now will show a list of 15 persons:

 ![Generic List Component]({{site.baseurl}}/img/aspnetcore6/genericcomponent.png)